robmclaughliniv/robmclaughl.in/memory-bank/progress.md

 *This document tracks the overall status of the project, what components are functional, what remains to be built, known issues, and the evolution of key decisions.*

-## Current Status (as of March 23, 2025)
+## Current Status (as of April 4, 2025)

-*   Next.js application prototype completed.
+*   Next.js application prototype completed and deployed.
 *   Core UI components (including custom ones like `HeroBackground`) implemented with lo-fi theme and responsiveness.
-*   Infrastructure as Code (Terraform) configuration created for AWS deployment (S3, CloudFront, Route53, IAM).
+*   Infrastructure as Code (Terraform) configuration created and successfully applied for AWS deployment (S3, CloudFront, Route53, IAM).
-*   CI/CD pipeline set up using GitHub Actions.
+*   CI/CD pipeline set up using GitHub Actions and operational.
-*   Project is awaiting initial deployment and further refinement.
+*   Site is live at `robmclaughl.in`.
+*   Current focus is on post-launch security review and potential future enhancements.

 ## What Works